Advanced Factories 2018: How a more Connected Factory is Transforming Manufacturing

 - They do not consume any power while at rest.

-As components of the Industry 4.0, the linear electric actuators have to be able to monitor different values and a have varying control options.
+As components of Industry 4.0, linear electric actuators have to be able to monitor different values and a have varying control options.

 Electronic monitoring options:

-- Current monitoring: This is a critical safety feature that trips the actuator if overloaded.
+- Current monitoring: a critical safety feature that trips the actuator if overloaded.

-- Voltage monitoring: This prevents the actuator from operating in an environment outside of the correct range.
+- Voltage monitoring: prevents the actuator from operating in an environment outside of the correct range.

-- Temperature compensation: This option allows the actuator to push the rated load at lower temperatures without the nuisance tripping.
+- Temperature compensation: allows the actuator to push the rated load at lower temperatures without nuisance tripping.

-- Temperature monitoring: This monitors internal temperatu If it is out of the acceptable temperature range, the actuator shuts down after completing the extension or retraction.
+- Temperature monitoring: if the internal temperature of the device is out of the acceptable range, the actuator shuts down after completing the extension or retraction.

 Enhanced control options:

-- Analog position feedback: A potentiometer provides a voltage signal for the user to determine the position, speed and direction.
+- Analog position feedback: a potentiometer provides a voltage signal for the user to determine position, speed and direction.

-- Digital position feedback: An encoder provides a single pulse train signal to determine the position and speed.
+- Digital position feedback: an encoder provides a single pulse train signal to determine position and speed.

-- End-of-stroke indicator: Provides an external signal that indicates when the actuator has reached the end of stroke.
+- End-of-stroke indicator: indicates when the actuator has reached the end of the stroke.

-- Low-level power switching: Onboard electronics limits current draw at switches or contacts to a predetermined maximum in mA, enabling a simplified and less expensive system design.
+- Low-level power switching: onboard electronics limit current draw at switches or contacts to a predetermined maximum (in mA), enabling a simplified and less expensive system design.
 These low-current signals can be used to program actuators to extend, retract or stop the trajectory, providing a soft start.
 This improves safety by reducing the hazard of electrical shock and puts less stress on system batteries and charging systems.
-An auto hibernation features also helps improve efficiency by reducing power consumption during idle or dwell periods.
+An autohibernation feature also helps improve efficiency by reducing power consumption during idle or dwell periods.

-- Dynamic braking: This feature reduces coast, which will improve repeatability and positioning capability.
+- Dynamic braking: reduces coasting, which improves repeatability and positioning capability.

-- CAN BUS: This technology secures communications in integrated systems by providing a standard messaging structure for communications among network nodes guided by an electronic control unit.
+- CAN bus: secures communications in integrated systems by providing a standard messaging structure for communications among network nodes guided by an electronic control unit.

 The transformation of the manufacturing and industrial operations is already underway.
-Those companies that implement these changes early and adopt new technology will ultimately prevail in the global economy.
+Companies that implement these changes and adopt new technology early will ultimately prevail in the global economy.